 Quercetin is found in significant quantities in onions, apples, tea, red grapes, citrus, dark green leafy vegetables, broccoli, tomato and a range of berries, especially red ones.

-heart disease, heart attacks and stroke.
+Studies have shown quercetin and similar flavonoids to be effective in reducing the incidence of heart disease, heart attacks and stroke.
 As with many flavonoids, quercetin helps reduce capillary fragility which is often associated with high blood pressure, varicose veins, chilblains and bruising.

-Holland which showed an inverse relationship between mortality from heart related diseases and flavonoid intake.
+The icing on the cake is a 1993 study conducted in Holland which showed an inverse relationship between mortality from heart related diseases and flavonoid intake.
 Of the 805 male subjects aged between 65 and 84 years of age, the most prominent sources of flavonoids were from tea, onions and apples - all of which contain significant quantities of quercetin.
 Other potentially relevant substances found in these foods include the flavonoids kaempferol and myricetin as well as certain tannins.

 So, for a healthy heart, eat yellow!